revk/ESP32-EPD/README.md

 ### Text

 This is one of the simplest widgets, and allows simple multi line text to be displayed.
 The font size defines the text size, with `1` being one pixel per 5x9 matrix image.
-The system uses a vector based font, and the *size* has modifers for allowing space below for decenders, and light weight vector lines.
+The system uses a vector based font, and the *size* has modifers for allowing space below for descenders, and light weight vector lines.

 Note that text is normally fixed space font with a small number of exceptions (`.`, `:`, `|`, `!`).
 Options may be added to force fixed space and maybe allow more proportional spaced characters at some point.